 Try a double-duty mirror

 Any time you can combine function and storage you win the storage game!
 Take the must-have, over the door, full-length mirror to another level by using one that doubles as a space-saving storage unit.
 You can stockpile a variety of accessories on the slim shelves hidden behind the mirror.
-Here’s how to get rid of junk without feeling guilty about it.

 Try corner shelving